 In offering programs to its students, Saint Louis University’s College of Philosophy and Letters partners with several academic bodies, both within and outside SLU.

-By mutual arrangement between the Department of Theological Studies and the College of Philosophy and Letters, post-baccalaureate Jesuit students at SLU may begin graduate courses in theology and transfer those credits toward a master of divinity degree at other Jesuit theology centers.
+By mutual arrangement between the Department of Theological Studies and the College of Philosophy and Letters, post-baccalaureate Jesuit students at SLU may take graduate courses in theology.

-SLU’s Catholic Studies Program has supported the College of Philosophy and Letters by co-sponsoring the John F. Kavanaugh, S.J., Philosophy for Ministry Lecture in 2014.
-The college and Catholic Studies are again co-sponsoring the lecture in 2016, which will be delivered by David Meconi, S.J., director of the Catholic Studies Program.
+SLU’s Catholic Studies Program has supported the College of Philosophy and Letters by co-sponsoring the annual John F. Kavanaugh, S.J., Philosophy for Ministry Lecture beginning in 2014.

 Over the years, students enrolled in the College of Philosophy and Letters have concomitantly pursued minors, second majors and master’s degrees in departments that include: